hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

   - `single:max` means that the activation will only be queued if (1) there are no queued activations for the same id or (2) there is a queued activation with the same id whose value for the scheduled time is lower.
 In the case of (2), the already queued activation will be discarded.
 - `additionalGuards` stores optional guards when executing the event stored in execute.
 - `fixedVariables` stores a Map.
 Here, a variable (parameter, or non-deterministic assigned variable) is assigned to its value.
-- `probabilisticVariables` stores either a Map or a String.
-Concerning the Map, a variable (parameter, or non-deterministic assigned variable) is assigned to another Map defining the probabilistic choice of its value.
-The second Map stores Key-Value pairs where values are mapped to the probability.
-The modeler can also assign probabilisticVariables to first or uniform.
+- `probabilisticVariables` stores a Map.
+Here a variable (parameter, or non-deterministic assigned variable) is assigned to another Map defining the probabilistic choice of its value.
+The second Map stores Key-Value pairs where values are mapped to the probability/weight.
+- `transitionSelection` determines how SimB choses from multiple possible transitions (due to not specified variables):
-- `first` means that the first transition is chosen for execution.
+  - `first` (the default) means that the first transition is chosen for execution.
   - `uniform` means that a transition is selected from all alternatives uniformly.
 - `priority` stores the priority for scheduling execute.
 Lower number means greater priority.

 **Probabilistic Choice.** A *probabilistic choice* selects an event to be executed in the future.
 It requires the two fields `id`, and `chooseActivation`.
-`chooseActivation` is a `Map` storing `Key-Value` pairs where `activations` (identified by their `id`) are mapped to a probability.
+`chooseActivation` is a `Map` storing `Key-Value` pairs where `activations` (identified by their `id`) are mapped to a probability/weight.
 It is possible to chain multiple *probabilistic choices* together, but eventually, a *direct activation* must be reached.
-The sum of the probabilities must evaluate to 1 here.
+The probabilities are always interpreted as weights and may sum to any number greater than zero.
 Thus, a *probabilistic choice* is of the following form:

 ~~~json